 Diverted Profits Tax

-As with most UK taxes, businesses must self-assess whether they fall within the scope of DPT, if they do, they have a duty to notify HMRC within three months of the end of the accounting period.
-As a transitional provision, this deadline is extended to six months where a company’s first period within the new regime ends on or before 31 March 2016.
+As with most UK taxes, businesses must self-assess whether they fall within the scope of DPT.
+Companies that consider that DPT applies have a duty to notify HMRC within three months of the end of the accounting period.

-We will work with you to prepare a detailed calculation of the potential DPT charge to enable you to assess the potential accounting impact and assist with cash flow planning.
+We will work with you to prepare a detailed calculation of the potential DPT charge so you can understand the accounting impact and manage cash flow.

-We can help you engage proactively with HMRC from the start.
-Discussing your group’s value chain profile with HMRC in an open manner is the best way for you to manage the impact that DPT could have on cash flow.
+We can assist you to engage proactively with HMRC.
+Discussing your group’s value chain profile with HMRC in an open manner may help you to manage the impact that DPT could have on cash flow.
 Our approach and our reports and analysis will enable you do this with confidence.